jzhr/jblock/README.md

 # jblock
-My own blockchain written in Java for educational purposes.
+My basic blockchain written in Java for educational purposes.